 Some of the redundant roles that will decline include data entry, accountants, delivery drivers, and factory workers.
 The bright side is new jobs will emerge like robotics engineers, innovation professionals, solution designers, and people and cultural specialists.

 Not everyone has to worry about being affected by automation.
 Oxford University researchers predict that 47% of American jobs may face automation over the next two decades.
-This means 53% of jobs will be completely unaffected.
+It means 53% of jobs will be completely unaffected.